karndeepbaror/BTReaper/README.md

 *1. Put earbuds/headset in:*

- • Discoverable mode
+ Discoverable mode,
- • Connectable mode
+ Connectable mode,
- • Microphone-enabled mode
+ Microphone-enabled mode

 *2. Ensure the device is `not connected` to another device.*